Bob Shoup: Cal Lutheran

 In 1962, Shoup was informed by James Kallas, a former NFL player for the Chicago Bears, that the Regents at California Lutheran College had just approved a college football program.
 Kallas played a key role in helping to recruit Shoup as the college’s first football coach.
 Dr. Luther Schwich made the plans to form California Lutheran College's first football team in 1962 and selected Bob Shoup to begin the team.
 Shoup’s first assignment at CLC was to recruit and build a football team, develop a schedule, and secure new facilities.
 During the “Year of the Champions” in 1965, the team brought into fulfillment with an 8-1 record.
 The winning streak continued into 1966, nicknamed the “Year of the Victors”, with an 8-2 record.
-In 1967, the “Year of the Conquerors,” a 7-2 season, Gary Loyd emerged as the best punter in collegiate football and was named an NAIA All American in 1968.
+In 1967, the “Year of the Conquerors,” a 7-2 season, Gary Loyd emerged as the best punter in collegiate football and was named an NAIA All-American in 1968.
 That same year CLC also appeared for the first time in the national rankings, coming in ninth.
 The following year, 1969, nicknamed “Year of the Warriors,” Robbie Robison set an NAIA record with seventeen field goals, which moved the team up to seventh place in the national ratings.
 From an 8-1-1 record in 1970, the team moved into their greatest season the following year, when the team captured the national championship beating both Westminster College and Montana Tech in the playoffs.
-A celebration was held at the Hollywood Palladium in conjunction with the Dallas Cowboys, an NFL team which trained at CLC, who won the Super Bowl in January 1972.
-After having won the championship, coach Shoup was named NAIA Coach of the Year and also Lutheran Coach of the Year.
+A celebration was held at the Hollywood Palladium in conjunction with the Dallas Cowboys, an NFL team that trained at CLC, who won the Super Bowl in January 1972.
+After winning the championship, coach Shoup was named NAIA Coach of the Year and Lutheran Coach of the Year.
 From the championship team, numerous players were drafted for professional football careers, including Brian Kelley who was drafted by the New York Giants and Sam Cvijanovich who played in the Canadian Football League.
 Another key player, Mike Sheppard, later became the head coach at California State University Long Beach.
 As of 1984, the CLU team was among the top small college teams in America, which makes Coach Robert Shoup one of the winningest coaches in the country.